Television news in the United States

-Television news in the United States has evolved over many years.
-It has gone from a simple 10- to 15-minute format in the evenings, to a variety of programs and channels.
-Today, viewers can watch local, regional and national news programming, in many different ways, any time of the day.
+Television news in the United States has undergone significant evolution over the years.
+It has transformed from a brief 10- to 15-minute evening broadcast into a diverse array of programs and channels.
+Today, audiences have access to local, regional, and national news coverage through various platforms, available at any time of the day.

 Origin of television news

-Lowell Thomas hosted the first-ever, regularly scheduled news broadcast on American television in March 1940; it was a simulcast of his nightly 6:45 PM NBC network radio newscast, with the television broadcast seen only in New York City over what was then experimental TV station W2XBS.
+Lowell Thomas hosted the first-ever, regularly scheduled, nightly news broadcast on American television in March 1940; it was a simulcast of his nightly 6:45 PM NBC network radio newscast, with the television broadcast seen only in New York City over what was then experimental TV station W2XBS.
 The television simulcast lasted for only a few months.
 In June 1941, W2XBS became pioneering NBC television station WNBT (now WNBC).

 The first serious attempt at dedicated television news broadcasts in the United States was by CBS.
-Upon becoming commercial station WCBW (now WCBS-TV) in 1941, the pioneer New York CBS television station broadcast two daily news programs, at 2:30 and 7:30 p.m. weekdays, anchored by most of the newscasts featured Richard Hubbell reading a script with only occasional cutaways to a map or still photograph.
+Upon becoming commercial station WCBW (now WCBS-TV) in 1941, the pioneer New York CBS television station broadcast two daily news programs, at 2:30 and 7:30 p.m. weekdays, most of the newscasts featuring Richard Hubbell reading a script with only occasional cutaways to a map or still photograph.

 When Pearl Harbor was bombed on Sunday, December 7, 1941, Ray Forrest, WNBT’s announcer, broke into the broadcast of the movie Millionaire Playboy with news of the attack.
 According to The Magic Window: American Television, 1939-1953, news of the attack on Pearl Harbor constituted television’s first bulletin and Sam Cuff of WNBT’s Face of the War stood in front of a map showing viewers where the Japanese attacks occurred.

 WCBW (which was usually off the air on Sunday to give the engineers a day off), took to the air at 8:45 PM with an extensive special report.
 The national emergency even broke down the unspoken wall between CBS radio and television.
 WCBW executives convinced radio announcers and experts such as George Fielding Elliot and Linton Wells to come down to the Grand Central Station studios during the evening and give information and commentary on the attack.
 The WCBW special report that night lasted less than ninety minutes, but that special broadcast pushed the limits of live television in 1941 and opened up new possibilities for future broadcasts.
 As CBS wrote in a special report to the FCC, the unscheduled live news broadcast on December 7 “was unquestionably the most stimulating challenge and marked the greatest advance of any single problem faced up to that time.”
 Additional newscasts were scheduled in the early days of the war.